Are You Overpaying?

 Your car's type and value

-The make, model, year, and value all influence the premium.
-Higher-value vehicles cost more to repair, so premiums are higher.
-Cars frequently targeted for theft and performance vehicles also attract higher costs.
+Make, model, year, value.
+All of these shape your premium.
+Higher-value vehicles cost more to repair, so they cost more to insure.
+Cars that are frequent theft targets and performance vehicles also attract higher premiums.

 Your excess amount

-The excess is what you pay towards a claim.
-A higher voluntary excess lowers the premium, but you need to afford that amount if something happens.
-Young drivers may also have an age excess on top.
-It is worth running the numbers before choosing.
+Your excess is what you pay towards a claim before the insurer covers the rest.
+Set it higher and your premium drops.
+But can you afford that amount if something happens tomorrow?
+Young drivers may also cop an age excess on top.
+Run the numbers before you commit.

 No-claims bonus